simcha/node-cache-ts/README.md

 `cd test; docker-compose up` this will start `grafana` and `influxdb`

-`node dist/test/mock_server.js` this you will need to restart on change
+`npm run mock-server-watch` this will watch for your changes

-`docker-compose run k6 run /scripts/load.k6.js` the catalogue is from docker but it autorefreshes
+`docker-compose run k6 run /scripts/load.k6.js` the catalogue is from docker.

 Now click this link http://localhost:3000/dashboards select prefered dashboard and enjoy the show `refresh` is an icon in right upper conrner ![refreash icon](./img/refresh.png).